Parallel Computing '26: Exercise Sheet 1

 Speedup Arithmetic

 Consider two programs, one sequential and one parallel.
-Executing these on a shared memory multicore system yield the following results:
+Executing these one after another on a shared memory multicore system yield the following results:

 # Cores Seq.
 Par.